Finnish education system

 After 9 years basic education there is general upper secondary or vocational upper secondary education and training.
 General upper secondary lead to matriculation examination and vocational to vocational qualification.

 Higher education system in Finland

-The Finnish higher education system comprises universities (yliopisto/universitet) and universities of applied sciences (ammattikorkeakoulu, AMK/yrkeshögskola, YH).
-The universities engage both in education and research and have the right to award doctorates.
-The universities of applied sciences are multi-field institutions of professional higher education.
+The Finnish higher education system comprises universities and universities of applied sciences.
+Universities engage both in education and research and have the right to award doctorates.
+Universities of applied sciences are multi-field institutions of professional higher education.
 Universities of applied sciences engage in applied research and development.

 Higher education qualifications in Finland are referenced at levels 6, 7 and 8 both in the National Qualifications Framework as well as in the European Qualifications Framework.